maubanel/GMS2-Platformer/clouds/README.md

 ##### `Step 11.`\|`SPCRK`| :large_blue_diamond: :small_blue_diamond:

 Now lets fix the lateral collision.
 Open up the **check_lateral** script and add a check before adjusting for an object collision checking the `can_jump_through` variable.
+Do this for the left and the right direction.

 ![add check for can_jump_through in lateral](images/adjustLateral.png)